Colby Barnett

-Colby Barnett (born February 13, 2003) is an American soccer player who plays for AFC Toronto in the Northern Super League.
+Colby Lynn Barnett (born February 13, 2003) is an American soccer player who plays as a midfielder for AFC Toronto in the Northern Super League.
+She played college soccer for the Santa Clara Broncos.

 Early life

 Barnett played club soccer for Strikers FC from 2017 to 2018 and for Blues SC from 2018 to 2020.

 College career

 In 2021, Barnett began attending Santa Clara University, where she played for the women's soccer team.
 She made her collegiate debut on August 19, 2021 against the San Jose State Spartans.
 At the end of her first season, she was named to the West Coast Conference All-Freshman Team.
 In 2022, she was named to the All-WCC Second Team and All-West Region Second Team.
 In 2023, she was named to the All-ECC Second Team, the All-West Region First Team and was a WCC All-Academic honorable mention.

-Ahead of her senior season in 2024, she was named to the WCC All-Preseason Team and was named to the MAC Hermann Trophy Watch List.
+Ahead of her senior season in 2024, Barnett was named to the WCC All-Preseason Team and was named to the MAC Hermann Trophy Watch List.
 At the end of the season, she was named to the WCC All-First Team, WCC All-Academic Team, and All-West Region First Team.
 Over her four seasons with Santa Clara, she scored six goals while adding 20 assists, in 82 appearances.